alanbalfonso/alanbalfonso/README.md

 ###

-<p align="left">My name is Alan and I'm a software developer from Mexico.
+<p align="left">My name is Alan and I'm a software developer from Villahermosa, Tabasco.
 I make some personal projects and I like to publish them in my GitHub.<br>I am a dedicated person, open to new experiences where I can grow into a skilled professional.
 Additionally, I am a technology enthusiast and currently studying Python, Big Data Technologies, Swift application development, among others.</p>

 ###

-<h2 align="left">I code with:</h2>
+<h2 align="left">I code with</h2>

 ###